-We can assist you in properly calculating your child support amount.
+Our Denver, Co child support lawyers can assist you in properly calculating your child support amount.
 Our law firm understands the importance of paying court-ordered child support, but we also look out for our clients to make sure they can still financially support themselves and afford to make payments.

-Imputing Income for Child Support
+Imputed Income for Child Support

 In some cases, parents quit their jobs or take lesser-paying jobs to shirk their duty of paying child support.
-In these instances, Colorado's statutes allow the court to credit-or "impute"-income to the parent based on the potential income he or she could earn.
-Then, the court can calculate child support payments based on the parent's potential income.
+In these instances, Colorado’s statutes allow the court to credit-or “impute”-income to the parent based on the potential income he or she could earn.
+Then, the court can calculate child support obligations based on the parent’s potential income.

 For instance, if the court finds that a parent quit a steady job paying $70,000 a year in favor of a job that pays $40,000 a year to avoid paying a higher amount of child support, the court can impute income based on the $70,000 salary.
 The court would then calculate the amount of child support based on the income the parent could earn instead of the income they are currently earning.

 We can speak with you about imputing income if your child’s parent stopped working or deliberately reduced their earnings.

 Modifying Child Support